rainvare/rainvare/READme.md

 ### 📖 What am currently learning
 - The Certified Tech Developer career at Digital House with a scholarship from Mercado Libre and Globant * Progress 30% *
-- Big Data training program of the city of Buenos Aires, Codo a Codo. * Progress 25 % *
+- Big Data training program Codo a Codo, Buenos Aires. * Progress 25 % *
 - AI & Machine Learning  * Progress 50% *

 ### 💻 What am currently working on